-- 1. When a pupil is not in compliance with the student dress code, the teacher or other staff member shall send the pupil to the Principal or designee with a written report. - 2.
-The Principal or designee, after discussion with the pupil, shall contact the caregiver.
-The caregiver shall be requested to bring a change of clothing to the school to enable the pupil to return to class. - 3.
-If the caregiver is unable to bring a change of clothing, the pupil shall be sent to another area where he or she will be given the assignments for the day. - 4.
-Repeated offenses shall be cause for suspension and/or any other disciplinary action deemed necessary by the Principal or designee.
+- 1. When a pupil is not in compliance with the Student Dress Code, the teacher or other staff member shall send the pupil to the Principal or his/her designee with a written report. - 2.
+The Principal or Principal's designee or his/her designee, after discussion with the pupil shall contact the parent.
+The parent shall be requested to bring a change of clothing to school to enable the pupil to return to class. - 3.
+If the parent is unable to bring a change of clothing, the pupil shall be sent to another area where he or she will be given the assignments for the day. - 4.
+Repeated offenses shall be cause for suspension and/or any other disciplinary action deemed necessary by the Principal or his /her designee.

-STUDENT DISABILITIES - SECTION 504 - Policy 2418
+STUDENT DISABILITIES - SECTION 504 - Policy 6164

-The Board recognizes that a student may qualify for a 504 plan if the student:
+The Board recognizes that a student is, if he or she:

-- A. has a physical or mental impairment which substantially limits one or more of such person's major life activities, - B. has a record of such an impairment, or - C. is regarded as having such an impairment.
+- a.
+Has a physical or mental impairment which substantially limits one or more of such person's major life activities,

+- b.
+Has a record of such an impairment, or

+- c.
+Is regarded as having such impairment.

 All individuals eligible for services under the Individuals with Disabilities Education Act (IDEA) (20 U.S.C.
-1400 et seq.) are protected under Section 504.
+1400 ET seq.) are protected under Section 504.
 Individuals who are not eligible for services under IDEA may nonetheless be eligible for services under Section 504.